aykevl/dtsync/dtdiff/README.markdown

 short, the escape characters are literal `\\`, `\n` and `\t` to encode `\`, newline, and tab.

+The body has a few possible columns.
+More can be added in the future, but unknown columns should be removed by an implementation.
+The columns are `path`, `fingerprint`, `revision`, `hash`, and `options`.

 The path elements are separated by forward slashes, even on Windows, for consistency.